Admissions

 - Admission to Lewis & Clark is a cooperative decision between the partner school and Lewis & Clark.

-- Students may be added through the tenth day of first semester if space allows.
+- Lewis & Clark operates on a "rolling admissions" process and will consider applications up until the beginning of school based on available open spots in the program.
+Students may be added through the tenth day of first semester if space allows.

 - Students who desire to transfer to Lewis & Clark from another technical school will be considered on a case by case basis.